weewx/weewx/docs_src/custom/horizon-skin.md

     sidebar_responsive = bottom         # or top, when there is only one

     plot_groups = tempdew, wind, rain, ...
+    main_panels = history, hilo
     panels      = current, forecast, sunmoon, planets, imagery, sensors, about
 ```

-`plot_groups` and `panels` set what appears and in what order.
-To take something
+`plot_groups` sets which charts appear and in what order.
+To take something out
-out and keep it to hand, copy the line, comment one copy out, and edit the
+and keep it to hand, copy the line, comment one copy out, and edit the other.

-other.
+The page is two columns of panels, and both are lists: `main_panels` is the wide
+one, `panels` the narrower one beside it. `history` is the charts with their span
+switcher and `hilo` the statistics table, so those can be moved or left out like
+any other.
+Only one `history` belongs on a page.

 A panel is an `.inc` file in the skin directory.
 Write your own, add its name to
-`panels`, and it appears.
+either list, and it appears.
 No template editing.

 ## The cards